svallory/the-notebook-mcp/README.md

 * `notebook_duplicate_cell`: Duplicates a cell multiple times
 * `notebook_split_cell`: Splits a cell into two at a specified line number
 * `notebook_merge_cells`: Merges a cell with the one immediately following it
+* `notebook_execute_cell`: Executes a code cell and returns its outputs
+  * Note: Requires an active Jupyter server
+  * Example: `notebook_execute_cell('/path/to/notebook.ipynb', 1, server_url='http://localhost:8888', token='your-token')`
+  * Kernel state is preserved between calls, allowing variables defined in earlier cells to be accessed in later cells

 ### Metadata and Outputs
 * `notebook_read_metadata`: Reads the top-level notebook metadata